kmlee17/citysounds/README.md

 ## CitySounds
-CitySounds is an environental sound classifier.
-Humans are excellent at identifying sounds very quickly, how well can a machine do this same task?
+CitySounds is an environmental sound classifier that uses data science, machine learning, and audio signal processing techniques.
+Humans are very good at identifying sounds quickly, how well can a machine do this same task?

 [CitySounds Webapp](http://www.citysoundsproject.org)